Lifecycle hooks

 It is extremely common in tests to want to perform some action before and after a test, or before and after all tests in the same file.
 It is in these lifecycle hooks that you would perform any setup/teardown logic required for a test.

+Kotest provides a rich assortment of hooks that can be defined directly inside a spec.
 At the end of this section is a list of the available hooks and when they are executed.

 DSL Methods

-class TestSpec : WordSpec({
+class TestSpec : FreeSpec() {

 beforeTest {